CBKarlsen/DAT250/src/expass2.md

     - votes

 These files I created as speciefied in the lab model and i used the IntelliJ IDE generative tool to create the getters and setters for the classes.
-Everything was working fine until i started the next step.
+Everything was working fine until I started the next step.

 ### Step 3:
 Setting up the "test", HTTP client in intelliJ was quite difficult when i did not have the working logic behind the files.
 This is my first time doing something like this so i tried my way forward.